Cottage: Industrial Revolution

 In England from about the 18th century onwards, the development of industry led to the development of weavers' cottages and miners' cottages.
 Friedrich Engels cites 'Cottages' as a poor quality dwelling in his 1845 work The Condition of the Working Class in England.

-Enclosures Act
+Enclosure acts

-Over the years various English Acts of Parliament removed the right of the cottager to hold land.
-According to John Lawrence Hammond and Barbara Hammond in their book The Village Labourer, before the Enclosures Act the cottager was a farm labourer with land, and after the Enclosures Act the cottager was a farm labourer without land.
+Over the years various English acts of Parliament removed the right of the cottager to hold land.
+According to John Lawrence Hammond and Barbara Hammond in their book The Village Labourer, before an inclosure act a cottager was a farm labourer with land, and after an inclosure act the cottager was a farm labourer without land.

 Legal definition

 In the law of England and Wales the definition of a cottage is "a small house or habitation without land".
 However, originally under an Elizabethan statute, the cottage had to be built with at least 4 acre of land.

 Wales

 The Welsh Tŷ unnos or "house in a night", was built by squatters on a plot of land defined by the throw of an axe from each corner of the property.
 In Welsh a cottage is known as bwthyn and its inhabitant preswlydd.